katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Includes: dynamic re-use
 ------------------------

 Including roles, tasks, or variables adds them to a playbook dynamically.
-Ansible processes included files and roles as they come up in a playbook, so included tasks can be affected by the results of earlier tasks within the top-level playbook.
+Assible processes included files and roles as they come up in a playbook, so included tasks can be affected by the results of earlier tasks within the top-level playbook.
 Included roles and tasks are similar to handlers - they may or may not run, depending on the results of other tasks in the top-level playbook.

 The primary advantage of using ``include_*`` statements is looping.
 When a loop is used with an include, the included tasks or role will be executed once for each item in the loop.

 You can pass variables into includes.
-See :ref:`ansible_variable_precedence` for more details on variable inheritance and precedence.
+See :ref:`assible_variable_precedence` for more details on variable inheritance and precedence.

 Imports: static re-use
 ----------------------

 Importing roles, tasks, or playbooks adds them to a playbook statically.
-Ansible pre-processes imported files and roles before it runs any tasks in a playbook, so imported content is never affected by other tasks within the top-level playbook.
+Assible pre-processes imported files and roles before it runs any tasks in a playbook, so imported content is never affected by other tasks within the top-level playbook.

 You can pass variables to imports.
 You must pass variables if you want to run an imported file more than once in a playbook.
 For example: